The blog portal

 Are you going to travel in the summer?
 Are you going on a big city weekend?
 Or can you fit a little more in your luggage?

 • Adjust clothes according to season, if it's hot, you may need more clothing items.
-But the base for a weekend trip is always 1 skirt/shorts + 1 pair of trousers + 2-3 tops.
+However, the basis for a weekend trip is always 1 skirt/shorts + 1 pair of trousers + 2-3 tops.
 The important thing is that everything is matchable.

 • Swimwear - always good to have in hand luggage and takes up no space